-Building Strong glutes or a butt is more than looking good in a tight fitting pair of jeans or in short shorts. 🙂 I know the men are going to be sad to hear that, BUT (pun intended) the glutes play such a vital roll in every day activities and they can be dramatically underdeveloped.
+Building strong glutes or a butt is more than looking good in a tight-fitting pair of jeans or in short shorts. :) I know the men are going to be sad to hear that, BUT (pun intended) the glutes play such a vital role in everyday activities and they can be dramatically underdeveloped.
 These are the keys to building glutes!

 - Low back pain